majouve/FLAME/README.txt

 NA as the component of a list (ex. c(97, NA)): This occurs when one of the radius years has an NA listed for the start year or end year

-[EDIT] ###(SIX) Date Range Filter
+[DEBUG] ###(SIX) Date Range Filter
 The dates of the start and end years of a coin find are compared seperately between the central coin find and each radius coin find.
-The same comparison occurs here as well for the variable excav.start.year and excav.end.year for each coin find in the cluster.
+The same comparison occurs here as well for the variable is.cf.start.year.same and is.cf.end.year.same for each coin find in the cluster.
 The tolerance for this comparison is 2.

-13293's excavation started in 2005, and 9239's started in 1969.
+13293's excavation started in 582, and 9239's started in -300.
 (FALSE)
-13293's excavation ended in 1968, and 9239's ended in 2010.
+13293's excavation ended in 685, and 9239's ended in 750.
 (FALSE)

-Therefore, this module produces two lists are.excav.start.same = c( are.excav.end.same = c(
+Therefore, this module produces two lists is.cf.start.year.same = c(TRUE, FALSE) is.cf.end.year.same = c(TRUE, FALSE)

+Then, it also produces to difference lists:
+13293
+start.date.dif = c(0, 882)
+end.date.dife = c(0, FALSE)

+9239
+start.date.dif = c(0, -65)
+end.date.dife = c(0, FALSE)

 NOTE: Alternative outputs are:
 NA: This occurs when the central coin find has NA for the start year or the end year